Guidelines for Grant Proposers

 - Projects proposing the creation of a new non-profit 501(c)3 entity will not be approved.
 Phillips Academy is a 501(c)3 with a Board of Trustees, and no separate non-profit can be created within the Academy or using Academy funds.

 - Experiences may take place on or off campus, but Abbot grants do not fund individual efforts on or off campus.
-Summer vacation travel, for example, no matter how intriguing, falls outside the AAA guidelines.
-A proposal involving student travel must adhere to Academy guidelines, including chaperones.
+Summer vacation travel, for example, no matter how intriguing, falls outside the AAF guidelines.
+A proposal involving overnight student travel must adhere to Academy guidelines, including ratio of chaperones to students.

 - Proposals will include specific goals and objectves; timelines for achieving those goals; impact on the Andover community and/or beyond; project implementation plan; detailed budget; and measurable criteria by which the degree of success of the grant can be determined.
 An important criterion is that lessons learned from the project be made broadly available to past, current, and future Andover students, faculty, and staff, as well as to non-Andover students and teachers.

-- The AAA Board requires that each grant’s impact be rigorously measured, documented and reported.
+- The AAF Board requires that each grant’s impact be rigorously measured, documented and reported.

-All Abbot Grant proposals are subject to review by the Administrative Offices of Phillips Academy to ensure that they adhere to Academy policies.
-Grant applicants are encouraged to consult with Abbey Siegfried, Community Liaison to the Abbot Academy Association, prior to submitting their proposals.
-Dr. Siegfried will lead "Abbot Grant Information Sessions" for faculty, staff and students in September.
+All Abbot Grant proposals are subject to review by the administrative offices of Phillips Academy to ensure that they adhere to Academy policies.
+Grant applicants are encouraged to consult with Abbey Siegfried, Community Liaison to the Abbot Academy Fund, prior to submitting their proposals.
+Dr. Siegfried will lead "Abbot Grant Information Sessions" in September.
 Times and locations will be posted on PANet.
 Dr. Siegfried is also available for individual consultations by appointment.
 Please email Abbey Siegfried with any questions.
-Liz George , assistant to the AAA, is also available to answer your questions.
+Liz George , assistant to the AAF, is also available to answer your questions.